gagan232005/MutualFundsPerformance/README.md

 - 💻 **Application:** http://localhost:5173

 ## 🔒 Environment Variables
 For security, never commit sensitive API credentials or expose them in the source code.
 The following environment variables should remain private:

-- 🤖 **AI_PROVIDER** – AI service provider used by the application
+- 🏷️ **AI_PROVIDER** – AI service provider used by the application
-- 🧠 **AI_MODEL** – AI model used for AI-powered features
+- 🧬 **AI_MODEL** – AI model used for AI-powered features
-- 🔑 **AI_API_KEY** – API key for accessing the AI service
+- 🗝️ **AI_API_KEY** – API key for accessing the AI service
-- ⚙️ **Production environment variables** – Keep deployment-specific configuration private
+- 🚧 **Production environment variables** – Keep deployment-specific configuration private

 ---

 > 💡 **Note:** Run the backend and frontend in separate terminals.
 The backend must be running for the frontend to communicate with the API.

 ## 🗺️ Roadmap

-- 📊 **Advanced Fund Analysis** — Expand performance analysis with additional financial metrics and insights.
+- 📐 **Advanced Fund Analysis** — Expand performance analysis with additional financial metrics and insights.
-- 🤖 **Enhanced AI Insights** — Improve AI-powered fund analysis and provide more personalized investment insights.
+- 🪄 **Enhanced AI Insights** — Improve AI-powered fund analysis and provide more personalized investment insights.
-- 📈 **Advanced Predictions** — Enhance prediction models with additional historical and market-related factors.
+- 🎯 **Advanced Predictions** — Enhance prediction models with additional historical and market-related factors.
-- 💰 **Investment Planning** — Extend SIP analysis with more flexible investment scenarios and comparisons.
+- 💹 **Investment Planning** — Extend SIP analysis with more flexible investment scenarios and comparisons.
-- 🔍 **Fund Comparison** — Introduce deeper comparisons across multiple mutual fund schemes.
+- ⚖️ **Fund Comparison** — Introduce deeper comparisons across multiple mutual fund schemes.
 - 📊 **Advanced Analytics** — Add more interactive visualizations and detailed performance analytics.
-- ☁️ **Production Improvements** — Continue improving deployment, performance, reliability, and scalability.
+- 🏗️ **Production Improvements** — Continue improving deployment, performance, reliability, and scalability.

-> 🚀 **Mutual Funds Performance Prediction Platform is continuously evolving to deliver smarter fund analysis, reliable predictions, and better investment insights for users.**
+> 📈 **Committed to continuous improvement — smarter analysis, sharper predictions, and better insights for every investor.**

 ## 👨‍💻 Author